 Why Rootstocks Are Chosen

-As a home gardener, you won't be picking specific rootstocks unless you really go out of your way, but the stocks of the plants you buy will be silently at work for you.
+As a home gardener, you won't be picking specific rootstocks unless you go out of your way, but the stocks of the plants you buy will be silently at work for you.
 And when you see a sucker rise from the ground and have different wood or flowers from the rest of your tree, you'll know why: it's the sucker of a rootstock.

 But the right rootstock can be more than just roots.
 The right variety of rootstock can be adapted to a type of soil that the scion alone would fail in, such as clay-soil adapted apple rootstocks.
 Some pear rootstocks make the plant bear fruit and ripen earlier (“precociousness”).
 Some grape rootstocks are chosen for resistance to parasitic soil nematodes.